 Meet the Board

 Craig Hayes is a native of South Dakota who lived and worked as a physician in the Black Hills for 24 years.
-In 1981, he and a couple of friends started a flats fishing lodge in Belize known as Turneffe Flats.
+In 1981, he and a couple of friends started Turneffe Flats Resort in Belize.
 Craig now spends most of his time overseeing Turneffe Flats and working on conservation issues in Belize in and particularly at Turneffe Atoll.
-As the founder of Turneffe Atoll Trust, formerly known as Friends of Turneffe Atoll, Craig is a longtime conservationist with a passion for protecting coastal marine habitat.
+As the founder of Turneffe Atoll Trust, Craig is a longtime conservationist with a passion for protecting coastal marine habitat.
 Craig presently serves as th Board Chaiman for the newly formed Turneffe Atoll Marine Reserve

 Dale Fairweather was primarily raised in Placencia, Belize where his father worked as the projectionist for the local cinema.
 For the past 25 years, Dale has worked as a fisherman at Turneffe.
 Dale and his son, Dale Jr., fish the entire Turneffe Atoll for lobster, conch and finfish from their fishing camp located in the Grassy Caye Range.
 Although he utilizes a variety of fishing methods, he still enjoys free diving for lobster and he is now expanding his operation to off-shore fishing.
 Dale has been involved with the Feberation of Fishers in Belize and is an advocate for a Turneffe Atoll Marine Reserve.
 Dale serves on the Board of the Turneffe Atoll Sustainability Assoication, the Co-managing entity of the Turneffe Atoll Marine Reserve.

 Al Zale is the Unit Leader of the Montana Cooperative Fishery Research Unit and a Professor in the Fish and Wildlife Management Program at Montana State University—Bozeman.
 Al is a certified fish geek who grew up exploring the lakes, estuaries, and beaches of New England and has degrees in fisheries science from the University of Massachusetts, Virginia Tech, and the University of Florida.
 Technical areas of special emphasis include restoration of native fishes, sportfishery management, effects of exotic fishes, and regulated river management.
 He has served as dissertation or thesis advisor for 32 Phd and MS graduate students and will be adding Alex Anderson to that list soon.